-In the first place, I may be and have been told, that it was only after vaccination that the syphilitic taint appeared, the infant and the parents having been previously free from all traces of disease.
+In the first place, I may be and have been told, that it was only after vaccination that the syphilitie taint appeared, the infant and the parents having been previously free from all traces of disease.
 In the opinion of some this is conclusive evidence of the mode of entry of the poison into the child's system.
 In several such instances that I have witnessed, my opponents have been unable to satisfy me that the child, from whom the virus was taken was a syphilitic infant; as I urge that we must not assume this important point, as is often done.

 I have not alone, however, pointed out this source of error, but I have recalled to the recollection of those professional men who have consulted me a law which appeared to have escaped them, that syphilis in infants does not usually appear at birth; the child is born healthy, often is a very fine child, and it is from ten days to six weeks after birth that syphilitic symptoms appear; hence the reason why the apparent syphilitic infection follows vaccination.
 Under such circumstances, all that I can admit is, that vaccination does not prevent the development of syphilitic symptoms.
+Another law is equally known to those who see syphilitic children, that if an infant is born with the